kptdev/kpt/docs/tutorials/building-solutions.md

 4. **Visibility** /  **Inspection**

+   Visibility / Inspection covers how to visualize and understand packaged configuration.

    - Search for Resources within a Package matching a constraint
    - Visualize the relationship between Resources

 5. **Discovery**

+   Discovery includes how to locate new packages, and examples.

-   - Discover new publicly published packages
+   - Discover new publicly published packages from a market place or the web

 #### Tools